tldr-pages/tldr/pages/common/fish.md

 `fish`

-- Start an interactive shell session in [p]rivate mode, where the shell does not access old history or save new history:
+- Start an interactive shell session without loading startup configs:

-`fish -p`
+`fish -N`

-- Execute a [c]ommand and then exit:
+- Execute a [c]ommand:

 `fish -c "{{command}}"`

-- Execute a script and then exit:
+- Execute a script:

 `fish {{path/to/script.fish}}`

-- Check a script for syntax errors but [n]ot execute it and then exit:
+- Check a script for syntax errors but [n]ot execute it:

 `fish -n {{path/to/script.fish}}`

+- Start an interactive shell session in [p]rivate mode, where the shell does not access old history or save new history:

+`fish -P`

-- Print the Fish version and then exit:
+- Print the Fish version:

 `fish -v`